October 18, 2016

 Of course, all of these burns require specific permits.

-Outdoor Burns that Do Not Require a Permit: While the follow activities do not require a permit, many of them do require that you notify your local fire department that a burn is going to be taking place.
+- Outdoor Burns that Do Not Require a Permit -- While the following activities do not require a permit, many of them do require that you notify your local fire department that a burn is going to be taking place.
 Burns are permitted all year long for cooking, protecting orchards from frost, proper flag disposal, fire extinguisher training, fire fighter training, and for theatrical performances such as concerts.